mzoee/Jeux-Video-2D/README.md

 * The "Best Score" is saved for the game and is shown on the left side of the screen under the score.

 * The light of the backgorund screen will change during the game, from morning to evening and to night.
-This means that the time passes with the bird files.
+This means that the time passes with the bird flies.

 ## The code